Anthony J. Pennings, PhD

 The Telecom Crash of 2002

 One of the economic history’s most fascinating questions will deal with the stock market advances during the eight Clinton-Gore years, especially those in the Internet and telecommunications sectors.
-During their tenure in the 1990s the stock markets boomed, and the investments created the lowest unemployment in years as well as contributed significantly to the budget […]
+During their tenure in the 1990s, the stock markets boomed, and the investments created the lowest unemployment in years.
+They also contributed significantly to the administration’s goal […]

 The Transformation of Telecom to Global IP, GATT to GATS